wavefrontHQ/docs/index.md

 </tr>
 <tr>
 <td>Getting Started</td>
 <td>Includes a guide to introductory documentation and dashboards.
-Get an overview of using tags and work through tutorials for getting started with dashboards and charts and getting data into Wavefront.</td>
+Get an overview of using labels and work through tutorials for getting started with dashboards and charts and getting data into Wavefront.</td>
 </tr>
 <tr>
 <td>Release Notes</td>